 Cucumber Peel Ginger Lemonade

-Creating a cucumber peel ginger lemonade a refreshing, zero-waste beverage from cucumber peel makes the perfect summer drink.
 The drink is as easy as it gets to make, and it’s a crowd-pleaser.
 Another thing, making limeade from cucumber peels will give your kids the edge with their summer lemonade or limeade stand.
 Defiantly something different that will be the talk of the neighborhood.

 Served ice cold, this refreshing limeade keeps you cool and can be spiked with a little vodka, which kicks everything up a notch.
 (The Vodka is not recommended for the Kid’s lemonade stand, just saying.)

 One of the basics in cooking is to use “leftovers” or the leaf-to-root attitude.
 Scratch-cooked vegetable stock is a prime example of a leaf root recipe before highly processed bases were introduced.
-It’s so great to see the “stop food waste” movement that everyone seems to be embracing.
+It’s so great to see the “Stop Food Waste” movement that everyone seems to be embracing.

 Certain ideas will be successful, like peels from potatoes, cucumbers, and lemons because they are very easy to prepare.
 Others may need professional chefs to create.
 We should start somewhere, so my cucumber peel ginger lemonade is spot on and easy to make.
 So start scrubbing and peeling your cucumbers.

-Pesticides and vegetables:
+Pesticides and Vegetables

-Environmental Protection Agency, EPA:
+Environmental Protection Agency, EPA

 According to the Environmental Protection Agency, EPA most of us are exposed to amounts so tiny that they don’t pose a risk.
 I will leave it up to you to believe that claim or not.
 I know one thing, I SCRUB and wash my cucumbers.
 FYI, the fierce debate over whether glyphosate can cause cancer just got a big endorsement of safety from the US Environmental Protection Agency.
 EPA claims that glyphosate does not cause cancer.

 Glyphosate, which is manufactured by the company Monsanto and used in the production of their weed killer, Roundup, is one type of herbicide that is used on conventional (non-organic) crops.

-US Secretary of Agriculture, Sonny Perdue, praised the EPA’s announcement that glyphosate doesn’t cause cancer.
-His thinking behind that is, “if we are going to feed 10 billion people by 2050, we are going to need all the tools at our disposal, which includes the use of glyphosate”.
+His thinking behind that is, “If we are going to feed 10 billion people by 2050, we are going to need all the tools at our disposal, which includes the use of glyphosate.

 Again, I will let you make the call.

-How to wash cucumbers to remove the pesticides:
+How to wash Cucumbers to remove the Pesticides

 The best way to remove pesticides on hard-skinned vegetables, like cucumbers, is to scrub and wash the cucumbers.
 The baking soda solution was found to be most effective at removing pesticide residues both on the surface and beneath the skin of hard-skinned vegetables.

+A concentration of about one teaspoon of baking soda per two cups of water is recommended.
 Use cold water, add baking soda, add cucumbers, soak for a minute or two, scrub, and rinse.
 If you are not using the cucumber peel, you are missing out on a great summer drink utilizing the nutrient-rich cucumber skin.

 Cucumber Peel Ginger Limeade